Duration

 Day 7.

-Today is a well earned rest day at the ruins of Ongi Monestary.
-You can explore the ruins with your guide at your leasure or relax by the river that flows between them.
-There is plenty of histroy to explore here and and it is a beautiful part of the Gobi desert to spend some extra time.
-Over the next four days we will be increasing our average daily distance and elevation gain as we get into the swing of this epic challenge so make use of having a Ger and proper bed.
+Today is a well-earned rest day at the ruins of Ongi Monastery.
+You can explore the ruins at your leisure or relax by the river.
+There is plenty of history to explore here and it is a beautiful part of the Gobi desert to spend some extra time.
+Over the next four days we will be increasing our average daily distance and elevation gain as we get into the swing of this epic challenge.

 Day 8.